italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 * NTP Time synchronization: required.
 * Host certificates: required
-* Networking: for the service ports see the [Service Reference Card](service-ref-card.html)
+* Networking: for the service ports see the [Service Reference Card]({{site.baseurl}}/documentation/sysadmin-guide/{{page.version}}/service-ref-card.html)

 ### Installed software

-Besides the usual OS and EMI release packages, in case of an Oracle based installation you will need the **oracle-instantclient-basic** package, version 11.2.0.3, as repackaged by CERN:
+Besides the usual OS and EMI release packages, in case of an Oracle based installation you will need the **oracle-instantclient-basic** package, version 11.2.0.3, as repackaged by CERN.
+Download it from [here](http://emisoft.web.cern.ch/emisoft/dist/elcaro/oracle-instantclient/11/repo/) and install it as follow:

 ```bash
 yum localinstall oracle-instantclient-basic-11.2.0.3-1.x86_64.rpm